Back to Research

 • Should everything move out of chat and into files?

-Pick one repo and write the first version of CLAUDE.md, then review it with the team before you add any new skill or connector.
-If you want the broader training path, start at /topics/team-conventions.
+Pick a single repo, write the first CLAUDE.md with your team, and review it together before you add any skill or connector.
+For the broader path, start at /topics/team-conventions.

 Related training topics